SAP-samples/teched2025-DT161/exercises/ex3/Ex3-CBC.md

 At this point the handover of business scope from sales team to the implementation team is done and implementation can start using SAP Central Business Configuration.

+Workspace have been already precreated in the system for the excersie, nevertheless in a real implementaion you need to create the workspaces based on the system type: evaluation workspace to connect to starter system or/and implementation workspace to connect to the development system.
+More information on create workspaces can be found here: [Workspace Management](https://help.sap.com/docs/CENTRAL_BUSINESS_CONFIGURATION/55c9333eed324cd284f6c4e5dab8462f/c38f719c010d4191bb8f1cf8135f12f2.html?locale=en-US&version=LATEST).

 **Exercise:**